Elastic Shirring with Kenmore 1803

 Shirring completed!
 Now to decide how I want to add the yards of ruffles, with rolled hems!
 Possibly adding ruffles to the shoulder straps, in addition to the hem!

-Yards of elastic shirring, can be sewn quickly, and easily, even on vintage sewing machines.
+Yards of elastic shirring, can be sewn quickly, and easily, even on vintage sewing machines, using a STRAIGHT STITCH.
 I sewed 9 rows of shirring on a very lightweight, soft cotton batiste fabric, to create a sundress for my 4 year old granddaughter.

 BOBBIN- Wind the elastic thread on the bobbin, by hand, but do not stretch it, while winding it.
 Load your bobbin in the bobbin case, the same as usual.